Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Experiments

-\subsection{Results on 3DGS Compression Benchmarks}
+\subsection{Results on 3DGS compression benchmarks}

-\paragraph{Quantitative Results} We compare \ours with the baselines on three benchmark data sets using the four evaluation metrics mentioned earlier.
+\textbf{Quantitative results} We compare \ours with the baselines on three benchmark data sets using the four evaluation metrics mentioned earlier.
 The quantitative results are summarized in \cref{table:quantitative_benchmark} and \cref{fig:quantitative}.
-The quantitative results of the baselines are collected from the \emph{3DGS.zip} compression survey \citep{bagdasarian20253dgszip}.
-In \cref{table:quantitative_benchmark}, \ours achieves the highest compression ratio of all baselines with a considerable margin, reducing the model size by about 150$\times$ compared to vanilla 3DGS without any substantial quality drop (no drop on PSNR).
-In the scatter plots in \cref{fig:quantitative}, \ours outperforms all current state-of-the-art baselines in terms of compression ratio while maintaining adequate reconstruction quality.
-We include further scatter plots for \tandt and \deepblending in \cref{fig:quantitative_benchmark_scatter} in the Appendix.
+The baseline results are collected from the \emph{3DGS.zip} compression survey \citep{bagdasarian20253dgszip}.
+In \cref{table:quantitative_benchmark}, \ours achieves the highest compression ratio of all baselines with a considerable margin, reducing the model size by about 150$\times$ compared to vanilla 3DGS while maintaining high reconstruction fidelity.
+In the scatter plots in \cref{fig:quantitative}, \ours outperforms all current state-of-the-art baselines in terms of the trade-off between compression ratio and reconstruction quality.
+We include further scatter plots for \tandt and \deepblending data sets in \cref{fig:quantitative_benchmark_scatter} in the Appendix.